MicrosoftDocs/ai-builder/ai-builder-docs/use-in-powerapps-overview.md

 - Use AI models in the formula bar, or
 - Add AI Builder components

-You can now use [Power Fx](#use-power-fx-to-customize-ai-models-in-power-apps-preview) expressions to customize AI Builder models in Power Apps.
+You can now use [Power Fx](#use-power-fx-to-consume-ai-models-in-power-apps-preview) expressions to consume AI Builder models in Power Apps.
 This feature is available in preview, so you can try it out in a non-production environment.

 ## Use AI models in the formula bar